tjain2004/CLOOM/README.md

-# Hackathon Project: Healthcare Website
+# codeloom Project: Healthcare Website

-This repository contains the project for DevJam Season 1 Hackathon, held from May 14th, 2023, to May 15th, 2023.
+This repository contains the project for ctrl_freaks,codeloom , held from March 11th, to March 12th, 2024.
 The project is a healthcare website that provides therapy services to users, helping them overcome various problems and improve their health.
-The project is released under the MIT License.

 ## Table of Contents
 - [Introduction](#introduction)